oacore/about/data/ref-audit.md

-6. **Ensure that all records to be submitted to REF have a full text linked directly from the dc:identifier**:  According to the RIOXX standard, the *dc:identifier* field **must** contain an HTTP URI which is a link directly pointing to the described resource, i.e. to the MS Word, PDF or other version of the manuscript.
+6. **Ensure that all records to be submitted to REF have a full text linked directly from the dc:identifier**:  According to the RIOXX standard, the *dc:identifier* field **must** contain an HTTP URI which is a link directly pointing to the described resource, i.e. to the MS Word, PDF or another version of the manuscript.
 This field should  be populated for all records your institution is planning to submit to the REF and should appear exactly once in the  record, so that the availability of the output in the repository can be automatically